wombleton/gitlaw-nz/acts/C/Care of Children Act 2004.md

 ##### 133 Reports from other persons

-*   (1) This section applies to the following applications:
+*   ###### Definitions

+    (1) In this section,---

+    _application_---

+    *   (a) means---

+        *   (i) an application for guardianship; or

-    *   (a) an application for guardianship:
+        *   (ii) an application for a parenting order; or

+        *   (iii) an application under [section 105(1)][163]; but

-    *   (b) an application for a parenting order (other than an application for an interim order about the role of providing day-to-day care for a child):
+    *   (b) does not include an application for an interim order about the role of providing day-to-day care for a child

-    *   (c) an application under [section 105(1)][138].

-    (2) If satisfied that it is necessary for the proper disposition of an application, the court may---
+    _approval_ means an approval under subsection (10)

+    _cultural report_ means a report that is about the child who is the subject of an application and that covers an aspect or aspects of the child's cultural background, including the child's religious denomination and practice

+    _materials_ means---

+    *   (a) the psychological report; and

+    *   (b) the report writer's notes; and

+    *   (c) other materials the report writer used in preparing the psychological report

+    _medical report_ means a medical report that is about the child who is the subject of an application

+    _psychiatric report_ means a psychiatric report that is about the child who is the subject of an application

+    _psychological report_ means a report that is about the child who is the subject of an application and that covers any or all of the following matters:

+    *   (a) how current arrangements for the child's care are working for the child:

+    *   (b) the child's relationship with each party, including, if appropriate, the child's attachment to each party:

+    *   (c) the child's relationship with other significant persons in the child's life:

+    *   (d) the effect or likely effect on the child of each party's parenting skills:

+    *   (e) the effect or likely effect on the child of the parties' ability or otherwise to co-operate in the parenting of the child:

+    *   (f) the advantages and disadvantages for the child of the options for the care of the child:

+    *   (g) any matter that the court specifies under subsection (5)(b)(ii)

+    _report writer_ means---

+    *   (a) the person requested under subsection (2) to prepare a report:

+    *   (b) the psychologist requested under subsection (5) to prepare a report

+    _second opinion_ means---

+    *   (a) a critique of a psychological report; and

+    *   (b) a report covering the same matters as those covered by a psychological report.

+    ###### Court's power to obtain cultural reports, medical reports, or psychiatric reports

+    (2) To obtain a written cultural report, medical report, or psychiatric report, the court may---

-    *   (a) request a person whom the court considers qualified for the purpose to prepare a written cultural, medical, psychiatric, or psychological report on the child who is the subject of the application; or
+    *   (a) request a person whom the court considers qualified for the purpose to prepare one; or

-    *   (b) direct the Registrar of the court to request a person whom the Registrar considers qualified for the purpose to prepare a written cultural, medical, psychiatric, or psychological report on the child who is the subject of the application.
+    *   (b) direct the Registrar to request a person whom the Registrar considers qualified for the purpose to prepare one.

-    (3) A cultural report on the child who is the subject of the application may address any aspect or aspects of that child's cultural background (for example, that child's religious denomination and practice).
+    (3) The court may act under subsection (2) only if satisfied that---

+    *   (a) the information that the report will provide is essential for the proper disposition of the application; and

+    *   (b) the report is the best source of the information, having regard to the quality, timeliness, and cost of other sources; and

+    *   (c) the proceedings will not be unduly delayed by the time taken to prepare the report; and

+    *   (d) any delay in the proceedings will not have an unacceptable effect on the child.

-    (4) In deciding whether to request a report or to direct the Registrar of the court to request a report, the court must, if the wishes of the parties are known to the court or can be speedily ascertained, have regard to those wishes.
+    (4) If the court is entitled by subsection (3) to act under subsection (2) and if the court knows the parties' wishes about the obtaining of a report or can speedily ascertain them, the court must have regard to the parties' wishes before deciding whether or not to act under subsection (2).

-    Compare: 1968 No 63 s 29A(1), (2)

-    Section 133(2): substituted, on 18 May 2009, by [section 15(1)][296] of the Care of Children Amendment Act 2008 (2008 No 74).
+    ###### Court's power to obtain psychological reports

+    (5) To obtain a written psychological report,---

+    *   (a) the court may---

+        *   (i) request a psychologist whom the court considers qualified for the purpose to prepare one; or

+        *   (ii) direct the Registrar to request a psychologist whom the Registrar considers qualified for the purpose to prepare one; and

+    *   (b) the court---

+        *   (i) must specify which of the matters listed in paragraphs (a) to (f) of the definition of psychological report in subsection (1) that the report is to cover; and

+        *   (ii) may specify any matter not listed in paragraphs (a) to (f) of the definition of psychological report in subsection (1) that the report is to cover.

+    (6) The court may act under subsection (5) only if---

+    *   (a) the court is satisfied that the information that the psychological report will provide is essential for the proper disposition of the application; and

+    *   (b) the court is satisfied that the psychological report is the best source of the information, having regard to the quality, timeliness, and cost of other sources; and

+    *   (c) the court is satisfied that the proceedings will not be unduly delayed by the time taken to prepare the psychological report; and

+    *   (d) the court is satisfied that any delay in the proceedings will not have an unacceptable effect on the child; and

+    *   (e) the court does not seek the psychological report solely or primarily to ascertain the child's wishes.

+    (7) If the court is entitled by subsection (6) to act under subsection (5) and if the court knows the parties' wishes about the obtaining of a psychological report or can speedily ascertain them, the court must have regard to the parties' wishes before deciding whether or not to act under subsection (5).

+    ###### Court's power to direct meetings

+    (8) If the court acts under subsection (2) or (5), it may give directions at the same time on arrangements for---

+    *   (a) the child to meet with the report writer; or

+    *   (b) 1 or more of the parties to meet with the report writer; or

+    *   (c) the child and 1 or more of the parties to meet with the report writer.

+    (9) If a party or the child fails to meet with the report writer as directed by the court,---

+    *   (a) the report writer must notify the court; and

+    *   (b) the court may make further directions.

+    ###### Second opinions

+    (10) The approval of the court must be obtained before a second opinion may be prepared and presented.

+    (11) The court may give approval only if there are exceptional circumstances.

+    (12) A party who obtains the approval of the court for the preparation and presentation of a second opinion is liable for the costs of that opinion.

+    (13) If the court gives approval, it may permit disclosure of the materials to the psychologist preparing the second opinion.

+    (14) If the court declines to give approval to a party, or if a party does not seek approval, the court may permit disclosure of the materials to a psychologist who is employed by the party and who is not the report writer.

+    (15) The court may permit disclosure under subsection (14) only if the court is satisfied that the psychologist requires the materials to assist the party to prepare the party's cross-examination.

-    Section 133(4): amended, on 18 May 2009, by [section 15(2)][296] of the Care of Children Amendment Act 2008 (2008 No 74).
+    Section 133: replaced, on 31 March 2014, by [section 28][330] of the Care of Children Amendment Act (No 2) 2013 (2013 No 74).

 ##### 134 Distribution, etc, of reports under sections 132 and 133

-*   (1) The Registrar of the court must copy a report under [section 132][171] or [section 133][172] (the _report_)---
+*   (1) The Registrar of the court must copy a report under [section 132][197] or [section 133][198] (the _report_)---

     *   (a) to the lawyer acting for each party to the proceedings or, subject to subsection (3), if a party has no lawyer acting for that party, to that party; and